-All employees will participate in Child Protection and Workplace Health & Safety training at induction and annually1.
-School employees will also complete accredited online Child Protection training via the Independent Schools Queensland (ISQ) website.
+All employees will participate in Child Protection and Workplace Health & Safety training at induction and annually.
 All employees working with children will be informed of relevant processes on induction and throughout the year for dedicated professional development sessions.

 School students and parents will be notified of the School's processes relating to the health, safety and conduct of staff and students via the AQ Website.